govtechmy/hansards-dataproc/README.md

 ### To run a specific session only
 1. Run `download_hansard.py` to download all session files into `src_hansard`.
 2. Run `generate_markup.py`, remember to specify which session to process.
-This will add markup tags to bold and italic text, output as a folder of files in the `output_hansard` folder.
+This will add markup tags to bold and italic text, output as a folder of files in the `preprocessed_hansard` folder.
 Bold markup will then be processed in the later step as segments.
 3. Run `generate_tabular.py`, remember to specify which session to process.
 This will generate 3 files in a folder in the `analysis_hansard` folder: parquet, logs and output (string representation of Pandas DataFrame)

 ### Notes